fatihmert/Flutter-Development-Kit/README.md

-# Flutter - Boilerplate
+# Flutter - Development Kit

 It is in beta stage yet, thank you for your understanding in advance.
 I advise you to read the entire document so that you do not receive any errors resulting from the shortcomings.

 ## File Structure

-* app
+* app: _You can develop your business logic_
-  * **colors.dart:** A simple static class for reading fixed colors and css hex colors in the application. _You can develop your business logic_
+  * **colors.dart:** A simple static class for reading fixed colors and css hex colors in the application.
   * **constants.dart:** Not yet beta.
 A shredded static class that holds the percent values of the dimensions for responsive designs.
   * **enums.dart:** Objective programming approach.
   * **helper.dart:** `Facade` type static class.
 Static class with access to classes with `Singleton` design patterns under the *helpers* folder.